stefee/euanmarten/README.md

 1. Upload the full-resolution image to [the `public/static/images` folder](/public/static/images).
     * Before uploading, rename the image to have a short filename like `oranges.jpg` or `bear.png`.
-    * For better web performance, use the JPEG format (`.jpg`) for complex images such as photos or scanned paintings, and use PNG format (`.png`) for simple images such as black text on a white background or digital drawings with solid colours.
+    * For better web performance, use the JPEG format (`.jpg`) for complex images such as photos or scanned paintings, and use PNG format (`.png`) for simple images such as text on a solid background colour or digital drawings with solid colours and simple shapes.
 2. Add the image to the `"images"` list in [the `images.json` file](/images.json), for example:
     ```json
     "images": [